Bosnia and Herzegovina entry requirements for Malaysia passport holders

 Proof of departure from Bosnia and Herzegovina

-Immigration officers at Sarajevo Airport routinely ask for a return or onward ticket.
-Have a printed or digital copy of your flight booking ready — they may check it before stamping you in.
+Immigration at Sarajevo Airport will ask for a return or onward ticket.
+Have a printed or digital copy of your flight booking ready — they check this before stamping you in.

 Recommended